WillBrennan/blog/about.md

 feature-img: "assets/img/about.jpg"
 ---

-I started this blog to share small posts of things I've learnt across my career building products using computer-vision and machine-learning.
-There's a mix of posts of technical and soft subjects.
-From C++ and hough transforms through to project planning and people management.
+Welcome to my knowledge repository.

+Throughout my career, I've had the privilege to navigate the intricate world of Applied AI/ML in Product Development.
+Leading teams to deliver groundbreaking products that push the boundaries of technical feasibility.
+My goal with this blog is to share the lessons I've learnt - across Engineering, Research, and People Management.
+From the nuances of C++ and CUDA, through to the art of Project Management and Leadership.

-I hope you enjoy reading this as much as I enjoyed writing it.
-Let me know if you've got any questions or feedback; feel free to reach out!
+I hope my insights resonate with you and you have as much enjoyment reading this as I had writing it.
+I value constructive feedback and dialogue, so please don't hesitate to reach out with questions or comments.

-I'm always around for a catch-up over coffee or going to a new meet-up!
-I'm also a huge fan of the outdoors, above is a photo I took in Snowdonia on a walking weekend.
-Its probably the best photo I've ever taken; it took 4 hours of hiking to get there.
+I cherish the moments when I can disconnect and immerse myself in nature.
+Pictured above is a snapshot from Snowdonia, captured during a memorable hiking weekend.
+It stands as a testament to the serendipity of nature especially after a 4-hour trek.

+Should you ever wish to discuss tech or trails over a cup of coffee or at an upcoming meet-up, know that my door is always open.